All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I choose which compounding pharmacy fills my prescription?

 In most cases, yes.
 You have the right to take your prescription to any licensed compounding pharmacy.
-However, when using a telehealth platform, the platform may work with specific partner pharmacies.
+But when using a telehealth platform, the platform may work with specific partner pharmacies.
 You can ask about this before starting treatment.

 Do I have the right to a refund if my medication is defective?